spectrumvoip/netsapiens_monitor_access_table/README.md

 This php script can be run from crontab to monitor Admin accounts added to your NetSapiens system

-It will send an if:
+It will send an email if:

 1. A new Admin User Account is added.
 2. An email address is changed on an existing Admin user.